AlfonsoRReyes/fonzie-oilgains/content/blog/2019-01-04-nested-structures.md

 tags: []
 ---

 One of the most challenging things in dealing with data is #NestedStructures.
 In a perfect world, data would be tables (rectangular) and be tidy.
-If physicists are finding the right format, they should also work for  hashtag#petroleumengineering.
+If physicists are finding the right format, they should also work for #petroleumengineering.

 From the paper ["Machine Learning in High Energy Physics Community White Paper"] (http://arxiv.org/abs/1807.02876)